 Develop your Sustainable Logistics Roadmap

-Learn from industry experts how to take concrete actions to achieve a 30% reduction in logistics emissions by 2030 and net-zero emissions by 2050.
+Learn from industry experts and discuss with peers how to take concrete actions to achieve a 30% reduction in logistics emissions by 2030 and net-zero emissions by 2050.

-By the end of the course you will have developed your own Sustainable Logistics Roadmap, ready to implement across your company.
+By the end of the course you will have the building blocks to create your own company-specific Sustainable Logistics Roadmap.

-What does the course cover?The course is about building up your company specific roadmap.
+What does the course cover?The course is about creating your company specific sustainable logistics roadmap on how to calculate, set targets and identify solutions to reduce your logistics emissions.
 We will teach you how to do this in 4 steps: where are we now, where are we going, how do we get there and what do we need.

-- 15-hour e-training course delivered in 10 live webinars spread over 3 months.
+- 15-hour online training course delivered as 9 live webinars of 90 minutes spread over 3 months

-- Each session covers theory, practical real-world case studies and exercises.
+- Each session covers theory and practical real-world case studies

-Who is the course for?It is especially suited for multinational companies that want to know where to start with reducing GHG emissions within their global supply chain.
+Who is the course for?It is especially suited for multinational companies that want to know where to start or how to improve reducing GHG emissions within their global supply chain.

 The course is designed for logistics, procurement and sustainability managers who are ready to achieve measurable results!